Sugarloaf Senior High School: Student body

 There are approximately 500 students enrolled at Sugarloaf Senior High School and graduating classes are usually in the 70-100 range.
 Classes are taught for grades 9 through 12.

 Athletics

 Operating under the name "Bruins," Sugarloaf Senior High has seen great success in provincial high school sport competition.
 Most notably, its boys basketball teams have done extremely well in the past, and to date have earned the most championships of any AA ranked school.
 The Varsity boys soccer team won the provincial championships in the fall 2001 season.
-Also, the Boys JV basketball team recently won the NBIAA Provincial tournament in 2007.
+Also, the Boys JV basketball team won the NBIAA Provincial tournament in 2007.
 In 2010, The Senior Boys "AA" Basketball captured the NBIAA "AA" banner in the 1984–1985, 1985–1986, and 2009 - 2010 seasons.

 Student Council

 Students gather at the end of every school year, and participate in a vote regarding the elected positions of the Student Council Executive.
 Willing candidates follow the proper nomination sequence, required to have an average of 75% or more, then follow a week-long campaign progress, where they gather support from the student body.
 Grade Level & Class Representatives are elected at the beginning of the school year.
 The roles of the Student Council Executive and Grade Representatives include: being the voices of the students, organizing school related activities, raising school morale, maintaining moral fiber, and make sure the school year is one that students and staff will enjoy and benefit from.